pinecone-dot-website/taxonomy-taxi/readme.txt

 1. Your edit posts table (/wp-admin/edit.php) will now show all associated taxonomies automatically!

 == Changelog ==
+= .89 =
+* Fix warnings when viewing post type with zero taxonomies

 = .88 =
 * Show terms with 0 count, fix when taxonomy does not have a proper 'all_items' label

 = .85 =
-* Move to standard format, php >= 5.3, support quick edit
+* Support quick edit

 = .8 =
-* Move to standard format, php >= 5.3, support quick edit
+* Move to standard format, php >= 5.3

 = .76 =
 * Move to github